sureshmangs/Build-Your-Own-X/README.md

 ## [Write Your Own wc Tool](ccwc/C%2B%2B)

-ccwc counts various statistics of a text file, such as the number of lines, words, characters, and bytes.
+The ccwc counts various statistics of a text file, such as the number of lines, words, characters, and bytes.
 It takes command-line arguments to specify the operation and the file to be analyzed.

 It supports four different options: